voidware/trek14/readme.md

 ### Bases & Federation Ships

 There are 5 star bases across the galaxy, where you can refuel and restock depleted photon torpedoes (only a max of 3 can be carried).
 Additionally Starfleet HQ is located in the galaxy far corner.
-Doc with HQ when you wish to finish your hame and receive your rating.
+Dock with HQ when you wish to finish your game and receive your rating.

 Other Federation ships may be encountered in the galaxy.
 Sometimes these come under enemy attack and call for your assistance.
+Sometimes, they may even help you fight the Klingons.

 ### Phasers & Torpedoes